Call us on 138 338

 A dental implant is a small screw-like device, usually made of titanium.
 It’s placed in the jaw where the missing tooth’s roots were located.
 As bone grows around the implant over time, the implant fuses with the jawbone and is held in place.

-An artificial tooth or crown is then attached to the implant, designed to match the shape, size and colour of the surrounding teeth for a totally natural appearance.
+A dental implant crown, often made from durable materials like Zirconia and Emax, is then attached to the implant.
+This crown is designed to match the shape, size, and colour of the surrounding teeth for a totally natural appearance.
 It also functions as a normal, healthy tooth, so you won’t wear down your other teeth prematurely due to a missing tooth.

 Dental implants can also be used to hold dental bridges or dentures in place.